-- Negotiated a settlement of more than $10 million in the case of an infant who suffered catastrophic impairment while receiving medical treatment.
+- Jeff negotiated a settlement of more than $10 million in a case where an infant suffered catastrophic impairment while receiving medical treatment.

-- Represented two other children where he obtained successful awards in the amount of $4.5 million dollars and another one for $2.0 million dollars.
+- Jeff represented two other children where he obtained a recovery of $4.5 million dollars for one, and another $2 million dollars for the other.

-- Won a malpractice lawsuit on behalf of the family of a newborn infant who suffered a severe brain injury after labor and delivery.
+- Jeff also won a malpractice lawsuit on behalf of the family of a newborn infant who suffered a severe brain injury after labor and delivery.

 Still unsure if Rasansky Law Firm is right for you?
 Take some time to read the free books and reports which Jeff Rasansky has written on the subject of cerebral palsy: